Cloud Ethics and the Attribution Machine

 Cloud Ethics is demanding.
 Its method moves through political theory, geography, philosophy, science and technology studies, and close attention to technical cases.
 Readers looking for a plain-language AI procurement checklist, a model-risk-management template, or a step-by-step audit procedure will need companion sources.

-The book also says less than current readers may want about foundation-model supply chains, data-center infrastructure, annotation labor, platform concentration, copyright conflict, and the economics of model deployment.
+The book also says less than current readers may want about foundation-model supply chains, data-center infrastructure, annotation labor, platform concentration, copyright conflict, retrieval pipelines, agentic tool use, and the economics of model deployment.
 Those issues have become unavoidable since 2020.
-Amoore's framework should be joined to material accounts of extraction, labor, ownership, and energy rather than treated as a substitute for them.
+Amoore's framework should be joined to material accounts of extraction, labor, ownership, energy, and platform dependency rather than treated as a substitute for them.

 There is also a political risk in emphasizing partiality and opacity.
 Bad institutions can weaponize complexity.
 They can say that because no account is complete, no one can be held responsible.
 A strong reading has to move in the opposite direction: precisely because the account is partial, institutions must carry more responsibility for when they choose to act on it.